illustration showing Brightspot extensible architecture benefits

 What is headless CMS?

-A headless CMS platform provides organizations with an architecture with front-end flexibility, whether that is a website, mobile application, TV or any end-point that uses APIs to connect with the content repository.
+A headless CMS platform, a subset of the broader category of content management systems, provides organizations with front-end flexibility, whether that is a website, mobile application, TV or any end-point that uses APIs to connect with the content repository.

 What does headless CMS mean?